Can ChatGPT Build a Gambit Repertoire? A Complete Guide

 Ask:

-“What are common traps in the Smith-Morra Gambit?”
+“What are the traps for both sides of the Smith-Morra Gambit?

 Response might include: